SAP/PyRFC/README.md

 ## Installation

-`PYRFC_BUILD_CYTHON` environment variable can be set to trigger Cython based build, overriding the default C based build from already cythonized CPP source.

-**Binary wheel** installed if found on PyPI, fallback to build from source otherwise:

 ```shell
 pip install pynwrfc
 ```

-**Build from source**
+Cython is required on Linux platforms, for the the default build from source installation method.

+Build from source can be also requested on Windows and Darwin platforms:

 ```shell
 pip install pynwrfc --no-binary :all: